-This is the process I used for finding and hiring an illustrator for my first children’s book.
+This is the process I used for finding and hiring an illustrator for my first children’s book: Sleepy Baby Samurai and the Magic Painting.
 I’m sure everyone’s process is different and mine may not be the “right” way.
 But I’m extremely satisfied with how it turned out and learned a lot!

 Step 1: Research & References